ankicommunity/anki-sync-server-rs/README.md

 ### Installing (Docker)
 details see [Docker](docs/CONTAINER.md)

-You can also build from source code [Install](docs/INSTALL.md) or build docker image from source [DockerBuild](docs/CONTAINER.md).
+You can also build the binary from source code [Install](docs/INSTALL.md) or build a docker image from the source [DockerBuild](docs/CONTAINER.md).
 ## Set up Anki (Clients)
 ### Anki 2.1(install add-on from ankiweb)

 1. Go to `Tools -> Add-ons`
-2. On the add-on window, click on `Get Add-ons` and fill in the textbox with the code `358444159`
+2.  click on the button labeled `Get Add-ons` and  enter the code `358444159`.
 3. You get add-on `custom sync server redirector`, choose it.
-Then click `config` on the bottom right
+Then click on the `config` button in the bottom right corner.
 4. Apply your server IP address
 5. Restart Anki